Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ## Features

-These features are provided by the manual creation of AppGrid client instances (via the default exported factory) :
+These features are provided by the manual creation of Accedo One client instances (via the default exported factory) :
- - easy access to AppGrid APIs
+ - easy access to Accedo One APIs
  - automatic deviceId creation when none was provided
  - automatic session creation when none was provided (lazy - only when needed)
  - automatic session re-creation when the existing one has expired (lazy)
- - ensures only one session will be created at a time, even if a request triggers concurrent AppGrid calls
+ - ensures only one session will be created at a time, even if a request triggers concurrent Accedo One calls
  - specific to Detect:
   - ensures concurrent calls to get the log level will result in one network call at most
   - anytime the log level is obtained, it is cached for the next 3 minutes